 - Food served Mon–Sun noon–10pm.

 - Average price £4 (nachos or pies); £4 (nachos or pies)

 Changed days for this Leith institution – summer 2017 saw new owners, a refurb and a change of direction towards craft beers and cocktails.

-An iconic Leith pub and for many years the stomping ground of Edinburgh’s most well-known publican, Mary Moriarty (now retired) – any attempt to mess with the Port O’Leith was always going to be scrutinised closely by locals.
-Yet in subjecting the place to the inevitable – and much talked-about – modernisation in 2017, father-and-son team Craig and Duncan Smith have kept the core essence of the place intact.
-Behind the artfully distressed signage and stripped-back brick walls, the new ‘Porto’ remains the kind of place you want to go drinking with friends.
+An iconic Leith pub and for many years the stomping ground of Edinburgh’s most well-known publican, Mary Moriarty (now retired), any attempt to mess with the Port O’Leith was always going to be scrutinised closely by locals.
+Yet in subjecting the place to the inevitable – and much talked-about – modernisation in 2017, father-and-son team Craig and Duncan Smith have kept its core essence intact.
+Behind the artfully distressed signage and stripped-back brick walls, the new Port O remains the kind of place you want to go drinking with friends.
 The artfully lit glass shelves behind the bar heave with bottles of interesting and imported spirits – 50 each of rum and gin, 40 whiskies and 20 tequilas – with more than 30 craft beers on tap and in the fridges.
 Food is limited, but the heaped chicken or vegetable nacho plates are enough for at least two, and chicken or steak pies are also available.

 - Provides: Vegetarian options (at least ¼ main courses), Wheelchair access, Outdoor tables